 Food colors are a type of food additive used to increase the visual appeal of food or drinks.
 They come in forms of liquids, powders, granules, gels, pastes, and more.
 Food dyes are widely used in commercial production of foods and beverages.
 The largest sources of color additives in an average diet include soft drinks, frozen desserts, candy, baked goods, and dairy products.
 Children especially love bright, vibrant colors and are increasingly becoming targets for food manufacturers.

 Like other food additives, food coloring substances may be classified as either natural or synthetic.
 Natural food dyes are produced from plant, animal, and mineral sources, while artificial colorants are synthesized from petroleum.

 Is Food Coloring Safe?

 Parents may unknowingly cause health problems for children by giving them foods that contain artificial food dyes.
-Many parents experienced that and found that after consuming such foods, children’s behavior changed and became unpredictable.
+Many parents found that after consuming such foods, children’s behavior changed and became unpredictable.
 This may be unwittingly caused by the chemicals used in producing synthetic dyes.